HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 <p align="center">
   <img src="assets/Fig05- NxUI-athelets-stats.png" alt="NxUI Hero 3 – Additional Views" width="80%">
-  <br><em>NxUI Image 3 – The stats from recent game.
-The shots on goal with left vs right foot compared to the mean, how daring (heart), stamina, guts, etc. - additional NxUI highlighting adaptability to different domains.</em>
+  <br><em>NxUI Image 3 –  This is NxUI highlighting adaptability to different domains.
+The stats from recent game, the shots on goal with left vs right foot compared to the mean, how daring (heart), stamina, guts, etc.</em>
 </p>

 This README contains two sections: